 Roe v.
 Wade represents precisely such a radical departure from the history, indeed the founding principles, of this nation.
 Like Betts v.
 Brady, 316 U.S. 455 (1942), overruled in Gideon v.
 Wainwright, 372 U.S. 335 (1963), Roe "made an abrupt break" with what "seems to us to be an obvious truth," Gideon, 372 U.S. at 344: "We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are Life, Liberty, and the pursuit of Happiness."
 The Declaration of Independence para.
-2 (U.S. 1776).
+2 (U.S. 1776) (emphasis added).

-The fourteenth amendment was adopted to secure these rights "not only for the sake of . . . the unfortunate human beings for whose special relief it [was] designed," but "for the purpose as well of giving a new assurance . . . that no man shall ever, in the coming future, as long as the Republic stands . . . be deprived of his life, of his liberty, or his property without due process of law."
+The fifth and fourteenth amendments represent an "assurance... that no man shall ever, in the coming future, as long as the Republic stands ... be deprived of his life, of his liberty, or his property without due process of law."
 Cong.
 Globe, 37th Cong., 2d Sess.
-1640 (1862).
-As this Court explained in West Virginia Board of Education v.
-Barnette, 319 U.S. 624, 638 (1943), the "very purpose" of a constitutional declaration of rights was to withdraw certain subjects from the vicissitudes of political controversy, to place them beyond the reach of majorities and officials and to establish them as legal principles to be applied by the courts.
-One's right to life . . . and other fundamental rights may not be submitted to a vote; they depend on the outcome of no elections.
+1640 (1862) (Rep. Bingham).
+As this Court explained in West was to withdraw certain subjects from the vicissitudes of political controversy, to place them beyond the reach of majorities and officials and to establish them as legal principles to be applied by the courts.
+One's right to life ... and other fundamental rights may not be submitted to a vote; they depend on the outcome of no elections.